Unified Field Theory

 The binary Goldbach conjecture states that every positive even number n > 2 is the sum of two primes.

-The Hardy-Littlewood circle method is based on the set of integers, which are the zeros of the orthonormal (Fourier series based) basis functions of the L(2) Hilbert space on the unit circle.
-All attempts applying the Hardy-Littlewood circle method to prove the binary Goldbach conjecture failed due to the insufficient (purely Weyl sum based) bounds for the minor arcs.
+The Hardy-Littlewood circle method is based on complex-valued power series defined on the "open unit disk" domain.
+All attempts applying this method to prove the binary Goldbach conjecture failed due to the insufficient (purely Weyl sum based (!)) bounds for the minor arcs.

-Braun K., A toolbox to solve the RH and to build a non-harmonic Fourier series based two-semicircle method
+Braun K., A toolbox to build a non-harmonic Fourier series based two-semicircle method.pdf

-Braun K., A Kummer function based Zeta function theory to prove the Riemann Hypothesis and the binary Goldbach conjecture, July 31, 2019
+Braun K., A Kummer function based Zeta function theory to prove the Riemann Hypothesis and the binary Goldbach conjecture.pdf